OpenBitcoinPrivacyProject/wallet-ratings/criteria.md

 					<li>Quality:
 						<ol type="a">
 							<li>The position of the change output(s) in the transaction is random?</li>
-							<li>The size and number of change outputs is chosen to make the change outputs resemble the desired spend?</li>
+							<li>One or more change outputs are created which are close to the value of the desired spend?</li>
 							<li>Some change output values are intentionally set to “round numbers” (a.k.a low number of significant digits)?</li>
 						</ol>
 					</li>